jackblk/blog/content/about/index.md

 ---
-title: "About"
+title: "About me"
 date: 2023-01-05T15:25:47+07:00
 draft: false
 ---

-# Me
+# About me

-Undefined, for now...
+TBD